-- Salicylic acid is an anti-inflammatory.
-It contains the same anti-inflammatory ingredients that you find in aspirin (acetylsalicylic acid) which gives it its antibacterial and drying effects – two important factors when it comes to treating acne.
+Derived from the chemical compound Salicin, Salicylic Acid is found naturally in willow tree bark.
+It’s a beta hydroxy acid (BHA), meaning it’s oil-soluble and able to penetrate the skin deeper, in comparison to alpha hydroxy acids, which are water-soluble.
+It actually contains the same anti-inflammatory ingredients that you find in Aspirin (acetylsalicylic acid), which is what gives salicylic acid its antibacterial and drying effects — two important factors when it comes to treating acne.

-- Salicylic acid is a keratolytic.
-It dissolves or breaks down keratin, a protein that makes up the outer layer of skin, and has exfoliating effects.
+The ingredient is also a keratolytic, which means that it dissolves or breaks down keratin, the protein that makes up the outer layer of skin.

 What makes salicylic acid such a go-to skin care ingredient?

 Salicylic acid is effective on all skin types, but most notable for the way it treats acne.
 The acid is able to crystallize and penetrate into our pores to clear out the bacteria and dead skin cells that get trapped in our skin’s sebum and lead to blackheads and whiteheads.